 Martin Scorseses other films of genre interest are:- the urban psychosis film Taxi Driver (1976); the revenge thriller Cape Fear (1991); the urban ghost story Bringing Out the Dead (1999); and the sinister asylum psycho-thriller Shutter Island (2010).
 Scorsese also makes occasional acting appearances and has been in several genre films as Vincent Van Gogh in Akira Kurosawas fantasy anthology Dreams (1990), as himself in Albert Brookss Hollywood satire The Muse (1999) and as a talking fish in the animated Shark Tale (2004).
 He also produced the modernised tv mini-series Frankenstein (2004).

-Screenwriter John Logan has had a number of other genre associations, including writing the scripts for Bats (1999), Star Trek: Nemesis (2002), The Time Machine (2002), Sinbad: Legend of the Seven Seas (2003), Tim Burtons Sweeney Todd: The Demon Fleet of Barber Street (2007), Rango (2011) and the James Bond films Skyfall (2012) and Spectre (2015), as well as created the tv series Penny Dreadful (2014-6) featuring characters from Victorian horror.
+Screenwriter John Logan has had a number of other genre associations, including writing the scripts for Bats (1999), Star Trek: Nemesis (2002), The Time Machine (2002), Sinbad: Legend of the Seven Seas (2003), Tim Burtons Sweeney Todd: The Demon Fleet of Barber Street (2007), Rango (2011), the James Bond films Skyfall (2012) and Spectre (2015), and Alien: Covenant (2017), as well as created the tv series Penny Dreadful (2014-6) featuring characters from Victorian horror.
 Elsewhere, Logan has written A-list scripts such as Any Given Sunday (1999) and The Last Samurai (2003), as well as received Academy Award nominations for Gladiator (2000) and writing Martin Scorseses The Aviator (2004).

 (Winner for Best Production Design, Nominee for Best Adapted Screenplay, Best Supporting Actor (Ben Kingsley) and Best Cinematography at this sites Best of 2011 Awards).